Zag-Research/Zag-Smalltalk/Documentation/Optimizations.md

 -  can further parameterize Treap by size of index (instead of always 32-bit), then the class treap can have 32-bit keys (the symbol hashes) and 16-bit indices, halving the size of the table.
 Use hash multiplier of 2^n/phi. **Done**
 - when an object is promoted (or allocated) in global space, send it a `#becameShared` message so it can, for example change its class to one that locks the object for mutation operations (e.g. a WriteStream)
 - tail-sends may not reuse the `Context` if it's not on the stack (because it might have been captured by, e.g. `call/cc`)
+- For the large-data allocation, an auto-treap could used to do the mark/sweep for these values rather than a linked list.
+This would allow multiple references into an object, but to be useful this would have to encode indirection elsewhere than the size field.
+It also has the potential to lead to large chunks of memory being held onto even though only a tiny part of it is being accessed.
+But
 - other...